-The Translation Program enjoys close relationships with the University's program in comparative literature; M.F.A. programs in creative writing (fiction, poetry, and Spanish creative writing), nonfiction writing, and playwriting; and the International Writing Program.
-Faculty members from departments in the Division of World Languages, Literatures, and Cultures provide resources for the Translation Program and often serve as language mentors and committee members for M.F.A. students in translation.
+The translation program enjoys close relationships with the University's program in comparative literature; M.F.A. programs in creative writing (fiction, poetry, and Spanish creative writing), nonfiction writing, and playwriting; and the International Writing Program.
+Faculty members from departments in the Division of World Languages, Literatures and Cultures provide resources for the translation program and often serve as language mentors and committee members for M.F.A. students in translation.
+The program also sponsors residencies for renowned translators who facilitate a five-week translation workshop during their stay.

 Graduate Program of Study